Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 II.
 CASE STUDY 2

-• A study in 2005 hinted at a potential link between ovulation during the full moon and a higher likelihood of giving birth to male babies, adding a layer to the moon-fertility narrative.
+• A 2005 research hinted at a potential link between ovulation during the full moon and a higher likelihood of giving birth to male babies, adding a layer to the moon-fertility narrative.
 However, the irregularity of menstrual cycles, ranging from 21 to 35 days, and their susceptibility to changes challenges the idea of consistent synchronization with moon phases.

 III.
 CASE STUDY 3